How Roger de Bussy-Rabutin shocked Louis XIV's repressed court

-In 1602, when the Rabutin family owned the estate, they found a very old castle almost in ruin, raised in 1380, a building surrounded by moats and flanked by 4 towers.
-Baron François de Rabutin immediately demolished this medieval vestiges and re-raised a brand new castle instead.
+In 1602, when the Rabutin family owned the estate, they found a very old castle raised in 1380, a building surrounded by moats and flanked by 4 towers.
+Baron François de Rabutin immediately demolished these medieval vestiges and re-raised a brand new castle instead.
 The building work was completed in 1649, when his grandson Roger de Rabutin inherited the estate.
 Let's talk about this monsieur de Rabutin!